 Phone: +61 408 828824

-Next Course: Saturday 16th February Start time 0800
+Next Courses: Saturday 30th March Start time 0800

-Ipswich Sporting Firearms, in conjunction with the Queensland Military Rifle Club (RTO #5994) provides nationally accredited 10618NAT Course in Firearms Safety for categories A B C D and H.
+Ipswich Sporting Firearms Pty Ltd (ATF ISF Trust), in conjunction with Asset College (RTO #31718) provides nationally accredited 10618NAT Course in Firearms Safety for categories A B C D and H.